Last updated on April 8, 2026

 Night Market Guard | Illustration by Steve Argyle

 And with that we come to the end.
-I use TCGPlayer and Amazon for most of my card-playing needs, but feel free to shop around a bit and try other stores.
-You’ll get the best deals by looking in a variety of places, but you can also just use a couple of them if you’re strapped for time.
+I use TCGplayer and Amazon for most of my card-playing needs, but feel free to shop around a bit and try other stores.
+You get the best deals when you look in a variety of places, but you can also just use a couple of them if you’re strapped for time.

 Until next time, may you always find the best deals on every card you buy!